CUP-ECS/beatnik/README.md

   * Version 1.0 Features

-    1. A low-order model implementation that relies on Cajita/HeFFTe Fourier transforms for estimating velocity interface at mesh points.
+    1. A low-order model implementation that relies on Cabana Grid/HeFFTe Fourier transforms for estimating velocity interface at mesh points.
     1. A high-order model implementation based on brute-force exact computation of long-range forces
     1. A medium-order model that uses the Fourier transform for estimating interface velocity and the far-field force solver for estimating how the vorticity changes at each interface point.
     1. Support for periodic boundary conditions and free boundary conditions
-    1. Simple benchmark examples including a single-mode gaussian roll-up test and the multi-mode rocket rig experiment.
+    1. Simple benchmark examples including a single-mode Gaussian roll-up test and the multi-mode rocket rig experiment.
     1. Direct support for weak scaling of benchmarks through command line arguments

   * Version 1.X Planned Features

     1. A cutoff-based approach for calculating far-field forces using the Cabana particle framework.
 The goal of this work is to understand the accuracy/performance tradeoffs in the Z-Model, not to necessarily provide  to accelerates far-field force calculations.
     1. Improved timestep, desingularization, and artificial viscosity parameter handling.
 The goal of this is to provide good defaults when other input parameters are changed.
-    1. Additional interface initialization options, including gaussian random and file-based interface initialization (also useful for checkpointing)
+    1. Additional interface initialization options, including Gaussian random and file-based interface initialization (also useful for checkpointing)
     1. Support for coupling with other applications through either I/O (e.g. ADIOS) or Communication (e.g. Portage)
     1. Additional test case definitions

   * Potential later (e.g. >=2.0) features

     1. Spatial partitioning of the mesh using a space-filling curve to better optimize the high-order model
-    1. Direct fast multipole or P3M solver for scalable, high precision high-order model solves.
+    1. Direct fast multi-pole or P3M solver for scalable, high precision high-order model solves.
     1. Support for multiple interface manifolds in a single simulation.

-## Acknowledgement, Contributors, and Copyright Information
+## Acknowledgment, Contributors, and Copyright Information

-Beatnik is primarily availble as open source under a 3-Clause BSD License.
+Beatnik is primarily available as open source under a 3-Clause BSD License.
 It is being developed at the University of New Mexico, Tennessee Tech University, and the University of Alabama under funding the U.S. Department of Energy's Predictive Science Academic Alliance Partnership III (PSAAP-III) program.
 Contributors to Beatnik development include:

   * Patrick G. Bridges (patrickb@unm.edu)
   * Thomas Hines (tmhines3@ua.edu)